-Have you had the chance to meet our amazing Children's Hospital Colorado Athletic Trainers yet?
+Have you had the chance to meet our Children's Hospital Colorado Athletic Trainers yet?
 JoJo and Evan are present during Gold Crown events.
 Next time you're at the Gold Crown Field House find the bright green door off of Children's Hospital Court 5.
-If you're not familiar with Alexis, or athletic trainers in general, our partners at Children's Hospital explain how important they are in the proper prevention and management of injuries.
+If you're not familiar with athletic trainers in general, our partners at Children's Hospital explain how important they are in the proper prevention and management of injuries.

 If you've been an athlete or the parent of an athlete, you might be familiar with what an athletic trainer is and what services they provide.
 Athletic trainers are a unique group of healthcare professionals who are recognized by the American Medical Association (AMA) and specialize in the prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of acute and chronic athletic injuries and medical conditions.

 "Athletic trainers play an important role in proper recognition of an injury and management of care.
 They're essential to keeping athletes safe through prompt evaluation and clear communication with coaching staff," said Julie Wilson, MD, Co-Director of Children’s Hospital Colorado's Concussion Program in the Sports Medicine Center.